teejaydub/reuse-boostc/BasicBus.md

 * S=b
     Reports the master status, b.
 * ?=b
     Selects the slave with index b.
-All other slaves should disconnect from the MISO line.
+All other slaves should disconnect from the MISO line within 30 ms.
     The slave responds with its Status, within 100 ms.
 * ?=*
     Selects whatever slave is currently connected (should be only one).
     The slave responds with its Status, within 100 ms.

 The following commands from the master are to be executed only by the currently-selected slave: